 Dr. Russo is an Assistant Professor in the Department of Primary Care at New England College of Optometry (NECO) where she teaches in the following courses: Principles and Practice of Optometry I, II, III, Ocular Disease Principles II, Advanced Diagnostic Techniques I and II, Clinical Reasoning 2, and Vision Health Care.
-Dr. Russo is also an Attending Optometrist at New England Eye Roslindale where she precepts second and third year students.
+Dr. Russo is also an Attending Optometrist at NECO Center for Eye Care Roslindale where she precepts second and third year students.

 Dr. Russo received her undergraduate degree from Quinnipiac University in 2006 and matriculated from SUNY State College of Optometry in 2010.
 After graduation, she completed a residency in Primary Care and Low Vision at the West Haven VA Medical Center.
 In 2010, she was named one of Vision Monday’s Most Influential Women in Optical and received the Morton L. Kimmelman Award for Student Leadership in Organized Optometry.